Discover more about South African citizenship, including all of the requirements and how to go about submitting an application.

 South African citizenship by descent

-If you were born outside of South Africa to a parent who was a South African citizen at the time of your birth or you were adopted by a South African citizen, and your birth was registered, you can apply for citizenship by descent.
+If you were born outside of South Africa to a parent who was a South African citizen at the time of your birth or you were adopted by a South African citizen, and your birth was also registered, you can apply for citizenship by descent.

 How to apply for South African citizenship by descent